-Unemployment compensation - taxable: The entity is assigned a rate that is applied to applicable wages and makes payments quarterly.
+Unemployment compensation - taxable The entity is assigned a rate that is applied to applicable wages and makes payments quarterly.
 Rates are reassessed annually by the Employment Security Department (ESD).
 The taxable basis is not considered self-insurance.

-Unemployment compensation - reimbursable: The reimbursable status is considered self-insurance.
-Entities must be approved for this status by the ESD.
+Unemployment compensation - reimbursable The reimbursable status is considered self-insurance if funds are accumulated in advance and set aside to pay future claims.
+If no funds are accumulated in advance and set aside to pay future claims, then the entity is simply assuming risk and is not operating a self-insurance program.
+Entities must be approved for reimbursable status by the ESD.
 Entities report quarterly wages to the ESD.
-Unemployment claims are still managed, approved and paid by the ESD, but the ESD submits a guarterly claim for reimbursement to the entity for all claims paid on the entity's behalf.
+Unemployment claims are still managed, approved and paid by the ESD, but the ESD submits a quarterly claim for reimbursement to the entity for all claims paid on the entity's behalf.

-Workers' compensation - premiums.
-The entity is assigned a rate that is applied to applicable wages and makes payments quarterly.
+Workers' compensation - premiums The entity is assigned a rate that is applied to applicable wages and makes payments quarterly.
 Rates are reassessed annually by the Department of Labor and Industries (L&I).
 The taxable basis is not considered self-insurance.